miwanoff/parser-cinema-24/simplehtmldom_/manual/docs/index.md

----
-title: PHP Simple HTML DOM Parser
+# PHP Simple HTML DOM Parser
----

 A fast, simple and reliable HTML document parser for PHP.